 KCNK9 imprinting syndrome is caused by an alteration in the maternal copy of the KCNK9 gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body, including the brain.

+To date, a specific amino acid change (p.G236R) has been detected in the KCNK9 gene most likely as a recurrent de novo event in families.
+Recently, a single patient with a p.Ala237Asp alteration has also been described.
 The alteration in the KCNK9 gene that causes the disorder is a de novo alteration in the maternal copy of the gene.
 This means that the change in the gene occurred randomly and was not passed on from a parent.
 The likelihood of another child in the family having the disorder is extremely low.

 This disorder involves a normal process called genetic imprinting.
 Everyone has two copies of every gene – one received from the father and one received from the mother.
 In most cases, both genes are “turned on” or active.
 However, some genes are preferentially silenced or “turned off” based upon which parent that gene came from (genetic imprinting).
 Genetic imprinting is controlled by chemical switches through a process called methylation.
 Proper genetic imprinting is necessary for normal development.
 Defective imprinting has been associated with several disorders.
 With the KCNK9 gene, the copy received from the father is turned off or silenced.
 An alteration in this gene from the father is not associated with any consequences to the child, but it can be passed to his daughters, who would then be at risk to have affected children.
 The copy received from the mother is normally turned on.
 An alteration to the maternal copy of this gene leads to KCNK9 imprinting syndrome.